 Still, almost two in three Republican-leaning voters now view Trump favorably, compared with 31 percent who view him unfavorably, according to a national Gallup Poll taken last week.
 The numbers represent a near total reversal from Gallup's survey in early March.

 And on Capitol Hill, where Ryan has managed to remain popular since taking over as speaker in the fall, some Republicans made clear that they would like to see him come around to supporting Trump sooner rather than later.

 Rep. Tom Cole of Oklahoma, an ally of GOP leadership, said Thursday his biggest worry about Trump is that he is "'unpredictable."
 Yet Trump is also a "change agent," Cole said.
 "That's exactly what people want right now, so in that sense he's very well-positioned for a general election."

 "It seems to me they have every incentive to find common ground," he said of Trump and Ryan, "because to be successful they both in a sense need one another."

 Three meetings were on tap for Trump: the one with Ryan and the party chairman, then with Ryan joined by other senior House GOP leaders and one with Senate Majority Leader Mitch McConnell and other top Senate Republicans.

 McConnell was quick to embrace the mogul after he clinched the nomination and said this week that Trump is looking like he'll be "very competitive" in November.

-Associated Press writers Steve Peoples, Thomas Beaumont, Alan Fram, Mary Clare Jalonick and Lisa Lerer contributed to this report. null
+Associated Press writers Steve Peoples, Thomas Beaumont, Alan Fram, Mary Clare Jalonick and Lisa Lerer contributed to this report.

 Trump, Ryan, pledge to work together; endorsement may come